Admissions Policy and Process

-Once applications have been processed, the next important date is National Offer Day: 16th April 2018.
-Bromley residents, accepted as on time, will be mailed an offer of a single school place.
-Email notification of offer will be sent to online applicants from 5.30pm on 16th April 2018.
+Once applications have been processed, the next important date was National Offer Day: 16th April 2018.
+Bromley residents, accepted as on time, were mailed an offer of a single school place.
+Email notification of offer was sent to online applicants from 5.30pm on 16th April 2018.

 Our criteria for admissions:

 - Children with an Education, Health and Care Plan that names the academy.